freethenation/funcflow/README.md

     funcflow(steps, ()->console.log('we are done!'))
 # Sharing state
 ___
-Using an optional parameter state can be passed to all the step functions
+Using an optional parameter, state can be passed to all the step functions

     steps = []
     steps.push (step, err)->